 If you also want to carry some photo gear like me, then consider the Lowepro Photo Sport BP300

 Hiking Rain Gear

 This is essential…unless maybe if you are hiking in the Sahara Desert!
 You can go all out and bring waterproof trousers and a waterproof jacket, or go a cheaper route and take a good rain poncho that will cover most of you and your backpack.
 I’ve used both and it normally depends on climate.
 If I’m hiking in a hot rainy climate then a poncho is great.
-But if it’s a cold weather rainy climate like New Zealand or Alaska, then you’ll want full on rain gear.
-If you choose to go with trousers and a jacket, then don’t forget you’ll also need a rain cover for your backpack!
+But if it’s a cold weather rainy climate like New Zealand or Alaska, then you’ll want full rain gear.
+If you choose to go with trousers and a jacket (I love this Marmot one), then don’t forget you’ll also need a rain cover for your backpack!

 Clothing for Hiking